Announcing Frontity v1 Release Candidate + New Documentation

-We are really happy to announce that today we shipped the release candidate for Frontity v1!
+We are really happy to announce that today we shipped the release candidate for Frontity 1.0!

-This release brings improvements and bug fixes for issues in our beta release, along with stabilizing the APIs and paving the way for the version 1.0, expected on June 20.
+This release brings many improvements and bug fixes for issues in Frontity’s beta release, stabilizes the APIs and paves the way for the version 1.0, expected on June 20.

-Frontity is an open source framework that allows you to easily build a React frontend for a headless WordPress site, which serves its data via the WordPress REST API.
-Check out our introductory post here!
+Frontity is an open source framework that allows you to easily build a React frontend for a headless or decoupled WordPress site.
+Check out the introductory post here.